lu-pl/tabular/README.md

 {%- endfor %}
 ```

-The second template on the other hand depends on external iteration:
+The template below on the other hand depends on external iteration:
 ```jinja
 {# row_template.j2 #}